 The most significant aspect of the beautiful church is the tradition that the holy family stayed in the cave beneath the church for several weeks during their Egyptian sojourn.
 For this reason Abu Sarga is also called the “Cavern Church.”

 Stairs lead down to the ancient cave, which is ornately decorated.
 There’s even a well there with a tradition that the holy family drank from it.

 Jesus’ Flight to Egypt

-A number of maps scattered throughout the churches depict the traditional route Joseph, Mary, and Jesus took from Israel to Egypt—as well as the route they took when they returned.
+Many maps scattered throughout the churches depict the traditional route Joseph, Mary, and Jesus took from Israel to Egypt and the route they took when they returned.

 When Israel was a youth I loved him, and out of Egypt I called My son.
 (Hosea 11:1)